Mexican police find 16 bodies dumped in vehicle

-MEXICO CITY (Reuters) - Police on Monday found the bodies of 16 men dumped in a vehicle in the southwestern Mexican state of Guerrero, one of the areas worst hit by feuding between drug gangs.
+MEXICO CITY, Sept 10 (Reuters) - Police found the bodies of 16 people dumped in a vehicle on Monday in the southwestern Mexican state of Guerrero, one of the areas worst hit by feuding between drug gangs.

-The victims, found near the city of Coyuca de Catalan, on the border with the western state of Michoacan, had been shot and showed signs of torture, local police said.
+The victims, found near Coyuca de Catalan, on the border with the western state of Michoacan, had been shot and showed signs of torture, local police said.

 “We don’t yet have information on who these people are.
 This is a very violent area,” a local police official said.